Rajghat, Morang: Politics

 The political organizations in this VDC are Nepali Congress, CPN UML, UCPN Maoist, CPN (Unified Socialist, RPP, Sanghiya Limbuwan, etc. Both of the wards (Urlabari 8 & 9) have the newly elected local bodies from the Local Election 2079 (2022).

 Education

 Araniko Higher Secondary School, Laxmi High School, Shishu Shiksha Sadan E. School, Pratibha Secondary School, Nebula Secondary School are the major educational institutions in Rajghat.
-Till date, there are no any university level institutions and affiliated programs in Rajghat.
+As of now, there are no university level institutions and affiliated programs in Rajghat.
 Therefore, students from here prefers Urlabari, Damak, Biratnagar, Dharan and Kathmandu as their educational destinations.

 Road Networks and Transport

 There is access of road network (at least mud road) in all area of Rajghat, majority of them are promoting to the metallic top or gravel.
 Buses, small jeep, electric and fuel based autos, rickshaws and motorbikes are the main sources of transportation.
-Besides, the bus leaves from Rajghat to Urlabari, Itahara, Sijuwa, Rangeli, Ithari Damak, Birtamode, Kakarvitta, Biratnagar, Dharan, Itahari, Dhankuta and to Kathmandu as well.
+Besides, the bus leaves from Rajghat to Urlabari, Itahara, Sijuwa, Rangeli, Ithari, Damak, Birtamode, Kakarvitta, Biratnagar, Dharan, Itahari, Dhankuta and to Kathmandu as well.
 The nearest airport from Rajghat is Biratnagar Airport (IATA: BIR, ICAO: VNVT), which is about 55 kilometer away.